brct-james/adept-shop-titans-simulator/Unpacking_Apps_Script_Code.md

 3. ~~Pull gear directly from data spreadsheet~~

-4. Either pull skills from data spreadsheet and parse, or manually create skill sheet (remember some skills are class restricted, and some skills are mutually exclusive)
+4. Either pull skills from data spreadsheet and parse, or manually create skill sheet (remember some skills are class restricted, and some skills are mutually exclusive) - hero skills are in, but innates are not imported yet

 5. Validate results for extreme and boss encounters, as well as cinderlake normals